yazeedobaid/my-laravel-setup/README.md

 >the logs will be redirected to terminal.

 ### Docker Swarm
 A compose file is included in the ```docker``` directory to be deploy application to a swarm cluster.
 The compose file define a stack for the application.
 The stack has a **web**, **mysql** and **redis** services.
-The web service is expected to contain the application code ready for production use.
+The web service uses an image that will contain the application code ready for production use.
+This service runs in replica mode with 3 replicas.
+The mysql and redis services run using DNSRR (DNS Round-Robin) entry point mode with single replica on a manager node.
+DNS Round-Robin mode is used since these services has single task, hence no need for virtual network in front of these two services.
+The compose file has environment variables, like credentials.
+That need to be replaced with application specific ones.

 To deploy to swarm.
 First initialize a swarm and join other nodes to the cluster.
 Then edit the stack compose file ```docker-stack.yml``` in ```docker``` directory and substitute the environment variables with your own ones.
 Then execute the following command on a manager node;
 ```
 $ docker stack deploy -c docker/docker-stack.yml
 ```
+>The web service is expected to contain the application code ready for production use.

 ### Data persistence:
 The database data and redis cache data are mounted to Docker named volumes in the two (development and production environments) compose files.